How do micro-inverters work?

 Perfect for partial shade – In some cases, homeowners will have a shaded roof for a part of the day, which may affect some panels in the array.
 With micro-inverters, this would only reduce the output of the affected panels and not compromise the entire system.

-Upfront cost – The initial cost of a solar system utilizing micro-inverters will cost more, but with the increased efficiency and warranty life, it is a much better investment over the long term.
+Upfront cost – The initial cost of a solar system utilizing micro-inverters will cost more.
+Still, with the increased efficiency and warranty life, it is a much better investment over the long term.

 Are micro inverters worth the extra money?

 In my opinion yes.
 Although there is a greater upfront cost for the installation, there are so many upsides to having them installed that the extra cost is outweighed all the benefits you enjoy.
-The biggest advantage is that it last twice as long so you will be saving money in the long run.
+The biggest advantage is that it lasts twice as long, so you will be saving money in the long run.